spacebanana420/tofu/README.md

 Tofu is a barebones scripting language for people who have use-cases for using shell scripts but don't like their syntax, features, size or platform dependance.
 Tofu is platform-agnostic (except for the commands you run) and the language specification is very small.

+# Requirements

 Tofu's official implementation is an interpreter written in Scala.
+To run said interpreter, all you need is:

+* Scala 3 or Java 8 or higher

 **This repository is brand-new and the program isn't ready to be used yet.**